dithercat/servitor/readme.md

   - allows better planning of replies
   - as a side-effect, creates some level of self-consistency for the simulacrum
 - vector memory (still ironing this out)
-  - in-tree implementation is backed by [pgvector](https://github.com/pgvector/pgvector)
+  - persistent driver backed by [pgvector](https://github.com/pgvector/pgvector)
+  - simple in-memory driver

 ## faq